 These indices aggregate some information about the specified expression on blocks, which consist of

-granularity_value granules (size of the granule is specified using
+granularity_value granules (the size of the granule is specified using the

 where query cannot be satisfied.